mrotaru/data/js-prototypes/index.md

 ## Setting properties

-We saw that the prototype chain is actually pretty simple to understand, at least when it comes to _getting_ properties - just traverse the prototype chain, and return the first found value.
+We saw that the prototype chain is actually pretty simple to understand, at least when it comes to _getting_ properties.
+If the object itself has a property with that name, return that.
+Otherwise, just traverse the prototype chain, and return the first found value.

 When we're setting the value of a property, it's a bit more complicated.
-In most situations, the property will be created on the target object.
-But before doing that, JS will traverse the prototype chain, and check if any of the linked objects has a property with the same name.
-And if it finds such an object, there are two situations in which it might not do what you expect.
+In most situations, the result will be the creation or modification of a property on the target object (`bar` in the examples below).
+But there are two situations in which that will not happen.
+Both of them occur when JS finds an object in the target object's prototype chain which already has a property with the same name as the one we're trying to set/create on the target object.

 ### Situation 1 - the property is a [setter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set)